-Hold the inside rearview mirror in the center to move it for a clearer view behind the vehicle.
-Adjust the mirror to avoid glare from the headlamps behind.
-Push the tab forward for daytime use and pull it for nighttime use.
+To adjust the inside rearview mirror, hold the rearview mirror in the center and move it to view the area behind the vehicle.

+For vehicles with a manual rearview mirror, push the tab forward for daytime use and pull it for nighttime use to avoid glare from the headlamps from behind.

-If you have a cargo van without the rear door glass, the vehicle may not have an inside rearview mirror.
+Cargo vans without rear door glass may not have an inside rearview mirror.